Every three years we hold local government elections – this is when we vote for a Mayor and Councillors.

 The Council considers Palmerston North comprises a single community of interest which covers the whole city.
 The city also comprises many secondary communities of interest based on individual suburbs and villages, but it would not be practicable for each community to be represented by an individual Councillor.

 The proposed number of Councillors will enable the workload to be shared and will promote diversity.

 No communities or community boards will be established in Palmerston North.

 This is no change to the present arrangements.
 The Council is satisfied that the city does not include any communities that are sufficiently distinct to require representation of this nature.

-All appeals received by the Council will be sent to the Local Government Commission after 13 December 2018.
+All appeals received by the Council by the 13 December cutoff date will be sent to the Local Government Commission.
 The final decision on appeals and objections will be made by the Commission, which is required to announce its decision by 10 April 2019 at the latest.

-It is likely that the Local Government Commission will hold a hearing, sometime early next year.
+It is likely that the Local Government Commission will hold a hearing in early 2019.
 The Commission will contact parties directly concerning this in due course.